-The ADZPCTKO organization has again reserved the entire park, so you can't book a campsite through the park reservation system.
+Each year the ADZPCTKO organization reserves the entire park, so you can't book a campsite through the park reservation system.
 Instead, you make your reservation on this site when registration opens in March.
 All campsites are shared; we fill each site to the maximum capacity allowed by the park (8 campers).
+When you make a reservation, it's not for a "campsite"; rather, you're reserving one of the eight spaces in a campsite.

 Did someone say "bandana"?